 Political agency models (Barro, 1973; Ferejohn, 1986) posit that elections work as a disciplining device, creating incentives for leaders to align their decisions with voters' preferences.
-Researchers have found extensive empirical support for this theory by showing that politicians seeking reelection exert more effort than term-limited ones (Besley and Case, 1995; List and Sturm, 2006; Sieg and Yoon, 2017; Aruoba et al., 2019; Fouirnaies and Hall, 2022).
-In Brazil, Ferraz and Finan (2011) and de Janvry et al. (2012) find, respectively, that having a non-term-limited mayor decreases resource misappropriation and increases the performance of a large conditional cash transfer program.
+Researchers have found extensive empirical support for this theory by showing that politicians seeking reelection exert more effort than term-limited ones (Besley and Case, 1995; List and Sturm, 2006; Sieg and Yoon, 2017; Fouirnaies and Hall, 2022).11 In Brazil, Ferraz and Finan (2011) show that non-term-limited mayors engage less in corruption.
+Looking at two separate conditional cash transfer programs, de Janvry et al. (2012) find that election-seeking mayors implemented the program more effectively, while Frey (2021) shows that electoral incentives led to poorer program targeting.

-The effects of electoral incentives on the behavior of politicians are more pronounced in certain circumstances; in particular, when voters are more aware of leaders' policy decisions and performance (Snyder and Strömberg, 2010; Ashworth, 2012).
-Crises tend to create such higher-accountability environments.
-Indeed, there is ample evidence that leaders' responses in a crisis matter for electoral outcomes; for example, during the Ebola pandemic (e.g., Maffioli, 2021; Campante et al., 2023), after a natural disaster (e.g., Healy and Malhotra, 2009; Bechtel and Hainmueller, 2011) or a terrorist attack (e.g., Getmansky and Zeitzoff, 2014), and, more recently, during the COVID-19 pandemic (e.g., Baccini et al., 2021; Giommoni and Loumeau, 2022).
+The effects of electoral incentives on the behavior of politicians are more pronounced when voters are more aware of leaders' policy decisions and performance (Snyder and Strömberg, 2010; Ashworth, 2012).
+Crises tend to create such higher-accountability environments, and there is ample evidence that leaders' responses in a crisis matter for electoral outcomes; for example, during the Ebola pandemic (e.g., Maffioli, 2021; Campante et al., 2023), after a natural disaster (e.g., Healy and Malhotra, 2009) or a terrorist attack (e.g., Getmansky and Zeitzoff, 2014), and, more recently, during the COVID-19 pandemic (e.g., Baccini et al., 2021; Giommoni and Loumeau, 2022).
 Electoral incentives are also stronger close to elections.
-In the last year of their term, politicians have an incentive to implement short-term, electorally rewarding policies that might ignore long-term consequences, such as monetary expansions and tax reductions (see Alesina, 1988; Drazen, 2001; Alesina and Paradisi, 2017; Aidt et al., 2020; and, in Brazil, Klein and Sakurai, 2015; Orair et al., 2015) or weaker containment policies at the beginning of the COVID-19 pandemic (Pulejo and Querubín, 2021).
+In the last year of their term, politicians have an incentive to implement short-term, electorally rewarding policies that might ignore long-term consequences, such as monetary expansions and tax reductions (see Alesina, 1988; Drazen, 2001; Aidt et al., 2020; and, in Brazil, Klein and Sakurai, 2015; Orair et al., 2015) or weaker containment policies at the beginning of the COVID-19 pandemic (Pulejo and Querubín, 2021).

-Our study contributes to this literature by showing, in a setting in which electoral incentives are likely to be strong - the response to a crisis during an election year - that while both female and male leaders respond to electoral incentives, they do so differently gender stereotypes.
+Our study contributes to this literature by showing, in a setting in which electoral incentives are likely to be strong - the response to a crisis during an election year - that while both female and male leaders respond to electoral incentives, they do so differently

+10As Bertrand (2020) argues, preferences and personality traits themselves are likely endogenous to the gender stereotypes.
 For instance, Bowles et al. (2007) show that women who initiate negotiation receive systematically worse evaluation, which can help explain why they are found to have a lower "preference" for negotiating.
-Similarly, several studies that find that gender differences in risk aversion arise from women expecting negative consequences from not conforming to gender stereotypes (e.g., Carr and Steele, 2010).
+Similarly, several studies find that gender differences in risk aversion arise from women expecting negative consequences from not conforming to gender stereotypes (e.g., Carr and Steele, 2010).

-11In the Argentinian context, where there is no term limit, Dal Bó and Rossi (2011) show that longer terms increase politicians' efforts, as the positive effects of their actions are more likely to materialize before the next election.
+11Similarly, Dal Bó and Rossi (2011) show that longer terms increase politicians' efforts, as the positive effects of their actions are more likely to materialize before the next election.